Areas of Expertise

 • Civilian crisis prevention

-• Climate and human development
+• Climate geopolitics

 • Climate impacts in the Sahel, South Asia, and the Pacific